- 1. Not All RVs Are Hard to Drive and Park

 You may even be able to have a sit-down dinner at a resort restaurant.
-With the kids a few yards away across the park you might even manage a sitter-free date night.
+With the kids asleep or hanging out a few yards away across the park this is a sitter-free date night.

 Some of them have resort quality pools, too, that your kids will love.
-Check out the pool and splash pad at the Stella Mare RV resorthttps://www.stellamarervresort.com/amenities/ in Galveston, TX
+Check out the pool and splash pad at the Stella Mare RV resort https://www.stellamarervresort.com/amenities/ in Galveston, TX

-Staying at an RV resort is starting to sound pretty nice, huh?
+Staying at an RV park is starting to sound pretty nice, huh?

 3. You’ll Uncover Hidden Gems You Wouldn’t Find Otherwise